 Peter Moyle is Distinguished Professor Emeritus in the Department of Wildlife, Fish and Conservation Biology and associate director of the Center for Watershed Sciences, UC Davis.

-He is author or co-author of more than 250 publications, including Inland Fishes of California (2002) and "Suisun Marsh: ecological history and possible futures" co-authored with Amber Manfree and Peggy Fielder (2014 UC Press).
-His most recent book is "Floodplains: processes and management for ecosystem services", with Jeff Opperman as the lead author and Amber Manfree, Joan Florsheim, and Eric Larsen as coauthors (2017, UC Press).
+He is author or co-author of more than 275 peer-reviewed publications, including books such as Inland Fishes of California (2002), "Suisun Marsh: ecological history and possible futures" co-authored with Amber Manfree and Peggy Fielder (2014) and "Floodplains: processes and management for ecosystem services", with Jeff Opperman as the lead author and Amber Manfree, Joan Florsheim, and Eric Larsen as coauthors (2017).
+His most recent book is Environmental Flow Assessment: Methods and Applications ( 2019 Wiley Blackwell) with co-authors JOhn Williams (lead author), Angus Webb, and Mathias Kondolf.

 He has served on numerous advisory bodies, including the Ecosystem Restoration Program Science Board of the California Bay-Delta Authority and the National Research Council Panel on the Klamath River, as well as serving as an expert witness in trials and hearings dealing with fish.